 Our teachers and assistants are chosen for their experience, skills and personality, so that our children are taught in a stimulating, structured and encouraging environment.
 Boys and girls are grouped in classes according to age.
 A mix of whole class, group and individual teaching methods is used as appropriate.
 We cater for all pupils and seek to meet their learning needs, whatever they may be.
 We use Surrey County Council’s various ‘support teams’, including educational psychologists and speech and language therapists, when needed.

 Please find a curriculum overview for each class on the individual class pages as well as some more information about what your child will be learning about during their time at St Mary's.
+If you would like to find out more on the curriculum, please speak to your class teacher.

 St. Mary’s Curriculum Statement